gnietof/QuantumTests/exam3/exam3.md

 bactch = Batch.from_id(ID,service)
 ```

-12. How many jobs I can be submitted as part of a a batch?
+12. How many jobs can be submitted as part of a a batch?

 A. There is no limit to the number of jobs.
 B. There is no limit to the number of jobs, but there is a maximum time after which no more jobs will be accepted.